NicolaiRuckel/nicolairuckel/nicolai.ruckel.de/content/post/folderstructure.md

 I don't even know why this folder exists.

 ### ~/documents
-Text-based files like ebooks, invoices or decklists for MtG and Scrolls.
+Text-based files like bank statements, invoices or scans of documents that are related to me.

 ### ~/dotfiles
 My [dotfiles](https://github.com/RanaExMachina/dotfiles).